Bread and Roses

 BREAD AND ROSES, based on the Ken Loach film and inspired by true events.
 Maya, a young undocumented Mexican woman, crosses the U.S. border and risks it all in her fight for justice.
 Families are torn apart, backs are stabbed, loyalties are tested, and Maya must ask herself, “How much would you risk for your American dream?”
 It’s serious subject matter, to be sure, but there is much humanity, humor and light in our show and we’d love you to see it.

-Three staged readings of BREAD AND ROSES as part of Amas Musical Theatre’s “Dare to be Different” seriesThursday, December 14th at 3PM & 7PM, Friday, December 15th at 3 PM
+Three staged readings of BREAD AND ROSES as part of Amas Musical Theatre’s “Dare to be Different” seriesThursday, December 14th @ 3PM & 7PM, Friday, December 15, 2017 @ 3 PM

 A.R.T./NY - 502 W. 53rd Street (west of 10th Ave.)

 "Lautrec at the St. James" is a new musical about French painter Henri Toulouse Lautrec, during the time he spent at an asylum shortly before his death.
 This 29-hour reading was the very first performance of this work.

 Director - Stephen Brown-Fried

 Sunday, November 12, 2017 @ 5:00 PM

 Sept 13 – Oct 22, 2017 | Ritz Theater